mateus-aleixo/trapping-rain-water/README.md

 7. The program will calculate the amount of trapped water and display the result.

-## Example
+## Examples

-Here's an example usage of the program:
+Here are some examples of the program's usage:
 ```
 Enter the number of elements (1-20000): 12
 Enter the elements of the array (space-separated): 0 1 0 2 1 0 1 3 2 1 2 1